 Nature in it´s pure state – Serra de Ossa

-Oaks, holm oaks and olive trees are the most common forest trees in Alentejo and constitute a very unique and delicate system whose balance is responsible for much of the biodiversity of fauna and flora.
-Alentejo is also largely dependable on its water resources and that´s why the greatest lake of Europe was built: to ensure the existence of a strategic water reservoir, as well as to enable agricultural watering process.
+Oaks, holm oaks, and olive trees are the most common forest trees in Alentejo and constitute a very unique and delicate system whose balance is responsible for much of the biodiversity of fauna and flora.
+Alentejo is also largely dependable on its water resources and that´s why the greatest lake of Europe was built: to ensure the existence of a strategic water reservoir, as well as to enable the agricultural watering process.
 The plains characteristic of Alentejo and the corresponding lack of orographic barriers prevent condensation of moisture coming from the ocean, denying a more marked Atlantic influence.
-However the few orographic points that arise on Alentejo, are the main responsibles for the regulation and identity of its wine sub regions.
-Curious how potential problems were solved by nature and Alentejo people.
+However, the few orographic points that arise on Alentejo, are the main ones responsible for the regulation and identity of its wine sub-regions.
+It´s curious to observe how potential problems were solved by nature and Alentejo people.
 No wonder they are so proud of their culture…

 Through Alqueva magic lands

-The immense expanse of water has an area of 250 km2, extends for more than 80 kms up the course of the Guadiana river and, with its thousand inlets, has a perimeter of 1,160 kms.
-The new beauty that resulted from this construction has mingled perfectly with the traditional one: made up of thousands of olive trees, corks, holms and because we are also in a frontier zone, the notable heritage of fortified towns and villages which have defended the border throughout the centuries.
+The immense expanse of water has an area of 250 km2, extends for more than 80kms up the course of the Guadiana river, and with its thousand inlets, has a perimeter of 1,160 kms.
+The new beauty that resulted from this construction has mingled perfectly with the traditional one: made up of thousands of olive trees, corks, holms, and also the notable heritage of fortified towns and villages which have defended the border throughout centuries.